signalfx/tracing-examples/README.md

 >
 > See the [OpenTelemetry website](https://opentelemetry.io)
-and the [OpenTelemetry Demo](https://opentelemetry.io/ecosystem/demo/) for information and and examples of tracing with OpenTelemetry.
+and the [OpenTelemetry Demo](https://opentelemetry.io/ecosystem/demo/) for information and examples of tracing with OpenTelemetry.

 ---